awsdocs/amazon-vpc-user-guide/doc_source/default-vpc.md

 Instances that you launch into a default subnet receive both a public IPv4 address and a private IPv4 address, and both public and private DNS hostnames\.
 Instances that you launch into a nondefault subnet in a default VPC don't receive a public IPv4 address or a DNS hostname\.
 You can change your subnet's default public IP addressing behavior\.
 For more information, see [Modifying the public IPv4 addressing attribute for your subnet](vpc-ip-addressing.md#subnet-public-ip)\.

-From time to time, AWS may add a new Availability Zone to a region\.
+From time to time, AWS may add a new Availability Zone to a Region\.
 In most cases, we automatically create a new default subnet in this Availability Zone for your default VPC within a few days\.
 However, if you made any modifications to your default VPC, we do not add a new default subnet\.
 If you want a default subnet for the new Availability Zone, you can create one yourself\.
 For more information, see [Creating a default subnet](#create-default-subnet)\.

 ## Availability and supported platforms<a name="default-vpc-availability"></a>

-If you created your AWS account after 2013\-12\-04, it supports only EC2\-VPC\.
-In this case, we create a default VPC for you in each AWS Region\.
+If you created your AWS account after 2013\-12\-04, it supports only EC2\-VPC and you have a default VPC in each AWS Region\.
 Therefore, unless you create a nondefault VPC and specify it when you launch an instance, we launch your instances into your default VPC\.

-If you created your AWS account before 2013\-03\-18, it supports both EC2\-Classic and EC2\-VPC in regions that you've used before, and only EC2\-VPC in regions that you haven't used\.
-In this case, we create a default VPC in each region in which you haven't created any AWS resources\.
-Unless you create a nondefault VPC and specify it when you launch an instance in a new region, we launch the instance into your default VPC for that region\.
-However, if you launch an instance in a region that you've used before, we launch the instance into EC2\-Classic\.
+If you created your AWS account before 2013\-03\-18, it supports both [EC2\-Classic](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-classic-platform.html) and EC2\-VPC in Regions that you've used before, and only EC2\-VPC in Regions that you haven't used\.
+In this case, we create a default VPC in each Region in which you haven't created any AWS resources\.
+Unless you create a nondefault VPC and specify it when you launch an instance in a new Region, we launch the instance into your default VPC for that Region\.
+However, if you launch an instance in a Region that you've used before, we launch the instance into EC2\-Classic\.

 If you created your AWS account between 2013\-03\-18 and 2013\-12\-04, it may support only EC2\-VPC\.
-Alternatively, it may support both EC2\-Classic and EC2\-VPC in some of the regions that you've used\.
-For information about detecting the platform support in each region for your AWS account, see [Detecting your supported platforms and whether you have a default VPC](#detecting-platform)\.
-For information about when each region was enabled for default VPCs, see [Announcement: Enabling regions for the default VPC feature set](https://forums.aws.amazon.com/ann.jspa?annID=1875#) in the AWS forum for Amazon VPC\.
+Alternatively, it may support both EC2\-Classic and EC2\-VPC in some of the Regions that you've used\.
+For information about detecting the platform support in each Region for your AWS account, see [Detecting supported platforms](#detecting-platform)\.
+For information about when each Region was enabled for default VPCs, see [Announcement: Enabling Regions for the default VPC feature set](https://forums.aws.amazon.com/ann.jspa?annID=1875#) in the AWS forum for Amazon VPC\.

 If an AWS account supports only EC2\-VPC, any IAM accounts associated with this AWS account also support only EC2\-VPC, and use the same default VPC as the AWS account\.

-If your AWS account supports both EC2\-Classic and EC2\-VPC, you can either create a new AWS account or launch your instances into a region that you haven't used before\.
+If your AWS account supports both EC2\-Classic and EC2\-VPC, you can either create a new AWS account or launch your instances into a Region that you haven't used before\.
 You might do this to get the benefits of using EC2\-VPC with the simplicity of launching instances into EC2\-Classic\.
-If you'd still prefer to add a default VPC to a region that doesn't have one and supports EC2\-Classic, see "I really want a default VPC for my existing EC2 account\.
+If you'd still prefer to add a default VPC to a Region that doesn't have one and supports EC2\-Classic, see "I really want a default VPC for my existing EC2 account\.
 Is that possible?" in the [Default VPCs FAQ](http://aws.amazon.com/vpc/faqs/#Default_VPCs)\.

-For more information about the EC2\-Classic and EC2\-VPC platforms, see [Supported Platforms](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-platforms.html)\.

-### Detecting your supported platforms and whether you have a default VPC<a name="detecting-platform"></a>
+### Detecting supported platforms<a name="detecting-platform"></a>

  You can use the Amazon EC2 console or the command line to determine whether your AWS account supports both platforms, or if you have a default VPC\.